msnehagup/biztalk-docs/biztalk/install-and-config-guides/upgrade-to-biztalk-server-2020.md

     -   DTA Purge and Archive (BizTalkDTADb): See [How to Configure the DTA Purge and Archive Job](../core/how-to-configure-the-dta-purge-and-archive-job.md)
     -   Backup BizTalk Server (BizTalkMgmtDb): See [How to Configure the Backup BizTalk Server Job](../core/how-to-configure-the-backup-biztalk-server-job.md)

+- **Scheduled BAM DTS packages**: If you have SQL Agent jobs to schedule BAM DTS packages, reconfigure the jobs to use SSIS packages from SSIS Catalog (SSISDB) instead of SSIS Package Store (MSDB).

+- **Enable Auditing**: If you want to enable auditing for BizTalk management operations, Enable Auditing through BizTalk Group Settings.

+- **BizTalk Server Read Only Users group**: If you want to configure Read Only Users role, run PowerShell script Configure-WindowsGroupForReadOnlyUserDBRole.ps1 with windows group as parameter.
+Make sure that you have SQL Server powershell module installed.

+- **BizTalk Server 2016 Feature Pack**: If you upgraded from BizTalk Server 2016 Feature Pack, below post upgrade actions are required.

+    - **O365 Adapters**: If you use O365 adapters, install BizTalk TMS feature and configure TMS Service.
+Then open all ports using O365 Adapter and login to you Outlook account once for every port.

+    - **Management Service and Operational Data Service**: If you use Management Service or Operational Data Service, delete exising Management Service and Operational Data Service in IIS Manager, delete corresponding App Pools, and then re-configure BizTalk REST API feature in BizTalk Server 2020 configuration.

 - **Restart applications**: Restart all deployed applications that are upgraded.